petrkr/SegLCDLib/README.md

 ![Onedigit](docs/images/temphumlcd.webp)

+### 6-digit with battery

+This display use integrated COB HT1621 driver.

+TBD photo

 ## TODO
- - Implement basic "aliexpress" LCD with HT1621 controller
  - Think about some generic charmap/font for 7, 14 and 16 seg digits.
  - Make some generic write* functions, for now only writeFloat and writeChar, think about writeInt, which would be just call of writeFloat with decimal=0, or rename that to writeNumber or some different way?
 Before first version is released, this still can change.